Keyboard shortcuts

 The Person Model has a foreign key property dogId, which references the primary key of the Dog Model.
 This establishes a relationship where each person can be associated with one dog.

-NOTE: Cloesce does not allow circular foreign key relationships (and neither does SQLite!).
+Cloesce does not allow circular foreign key relationships (and neither does SQLite!).

 If you need to model such a relationship, consider marking a foreign key as nullable and managing the relationship at the application level.

-Inspired by Entity Framework relationship navigations, Cloesce allows you to effortlessly define One to One, One to Many and Many to Many relationships between your Models using Navigation Properties.
+Inspired by Entity Framework relationship navigations, Cloesce allows you to effortlessly define One to One, One to Many, and Many to Many relationships between your Models using Navigation Properties.
 All navigation properties are D1 backed Models themselves, or arrays of D1 backed Models.

 Let’s revisit our Person and Dog Models and add navigation properties to them: